 The Statue of Liberty has been glorified, romanticized, trivialized, and over-publicized.
-But the meaning of “Liberty Enlightening the World” is still everything.
+But the idea of “Liberty Enlightening the World” endures.

 A walk with my great-grandfather through the last foreign country in New York City